Conneaut Lake: Depth

-For the size of the lake, it has an oddly shallow depth.
-In most areas the lake is around 20 to 25 feet (6 to 7.6 m) deep, however in some places it is over 50 feet (15.25 m) deep.
-Its greatest depth is about 75 feet (22.9 m).
+Conneaut Lake's depth has a wide range.
+Most of the lake is shallow near the shoreline, before quickly dropping off to greater depths near the center.
+In most areas the lake is around 20 to 40 feet deep, with an average depth of 29 feet.
+There are several pockets around the lake with greater depths (referred to as "deeps" on local maps) reaching over 50 feet deep.
+The lake's maximum depth is generally approximated to be around 75 feet, although some maps show a maximum depth of 85 feet.

 History

 Before the early 19th century, Conneaut Lake was conspicuously absent from maps of the region, while much smaller nearby lakes were shown.
 The first recorded account of the lake was on May 5, 1791.
 A settler named Cornelius Van Horn was captured by Wyandots or their allies near what is today Meadville, Pennsylvania.
 He was taken on a path through the forest and bound to a tree near the lake's outlet.
 Van Horn managed to free himself using a small knife.

 The Lake level was raised about 10 ft in the 1820s to permit the construction of the Beaver and Erie Canal.
 In the 1870s, canals were made obsolete by railroads, and the lake was returned to its natural elevation, though a dam remains for flood control.
 Before the construction of large reservoirs, Conneaut was the largest lake in Pennsylvania other than Lake Erie.
 The advent of rail travel made it a popular place for recreation.
 An amusement park, Conneaut Lake Park, was built on its western shore.
 The lake is notable as a site of early motorboat racing.
 The deep, cold waters of the lake allow it to stay frozen relatively late into the spring.
 This made Conneaut Lake a vital source of ice, prior to mechanical refrigeration.

-During the second half of the 20th century, Conneaut Lake's prominence as a tourist destination declined.
-Automobile travel allowed people to travel further from the cities for their weekend leisure.
-Streams were dammed, forming reservoirs larger than Conneaut Lake throughout the area.
-However, the lake still draws many locals and its lack of power restrictions continues to draw powerboats.
+During the later part of the 20th century, Conneaut Lake's prominence as a tourist destination began to decline.
+Automobile and air travel allowed people to travel further from the cities for their vacations/weekend leisure.
+Streams were dammed, forming several reservoirs larger than Conneaut Lake throughout the area.
+Despite this, the lake remains popular in Western Pennsylvania thanks in part due to its lack of power restrictions which continues to draw powerboats, along with a reputation for being an excellent lake for fishing.

-According to the 2000 Census, roughly 3,000 people live around Conneaut Lake.
+Between the two settlements on the lake (the town and the CDP), approximately 3,000 people live around Conneaut Lake.